Liberum veto: Zenith

 During the reign of John III Sobieski (1674–1696), half of Sejm proceedings were scuttled by the veto.
 The practice also spread from the national Sejm to local sejmik proceedings.
 In the first half of the 18th century, it became increasingly common for Sejm sessions to be broken up by the liberum veto, as the Commonwealth's neighbours, chiefly Russia and Prussia, found it to be a useful tool to frustrate attempts at reforming and strengthening the Commonwealth.
-By bribing deputies to exercise their vetoes, Poland's neighbours could derail any measures not to their liking.
+By bribing deputies to exercise their vetoes, Poland–Lithuania's neighbours could derail any measures not to their liking.
 The Commonwealth deteriorated from a European power into a state of anarchy.
 Only a few Sejms were able to meet during the reign of the House of Saxony in Poland (1696–1763), the last one in 1736.
 Only 8 out of the 18 Sejm sessions during the reign of Augustus II (1697–1733) passed legislation.
 For a period of 30 years around the reign of Augustus III, only one session was able to pass legislation (1734–1763).
 The government was near collapse, giving rise to the term "Polish anarchy", and the country was managed by provincial assemblies and magnates.

 Disruption of the Commonwealth governance caused by the liberum veto was highly significant.
 From 1573 to 1763, about 150 Sejms were held, of which 53 failed to pass any legislation.
 Historian Jacek Jędruch notes that out of the 53 disrupted Sejms, 32 were disrupted by the liberum veto.